AndersDeath/diary2/000-current.md

 # 12 December - Tuesday - Berlin - 448 day of immigration

 I did a lot of things today.
+It's wasn't easy but